Who to talk to if I have a question or concern ?

 I love being Headteacher here at St Cleer.
 The school value that resonates most with me is Be determined!
 It has helped me a lot in life.
-Someone who inspires me is my children Arthur and Annie.
+My children Arthur and Annie, inspire me.
 They are fearless and enthusiastic which inspires me to be so too.

 When I'm not at work you will find me enjoying time with my family, in the sea, running through woods or cooking.